orgua/shepherd_v2_planning/10_concept_testbed.rst

 - infrastructure
     - 20 - 30 RF-Nodes (Beaglebone with custom RF-IC) with Ethernet-Backchannel
-    - distributed on one floor, several rooms / offices -> (BAR II55 - II75)
+    - distributed on cfaed-floors, several rooms / offices, maybe also on corridors
+        - BAR II55 - II75, III50 - III80, II52 - II54, II40A-II43A (end in another dispatch-room)
-        - we could use right side of ethernet-socket (largely unpatched for now)
+        - we could use right side of ethernet-socket (largely unpatched for now) -
     - RF stays within ETSI Norms, mainly bluetooth
     - Nodes connected and powered via Ethernet-Backchannel, with PTP, QoS, POE-Support
         - preferred if Nodes are connected to one switch (in BAR II65) for ~100 ns timing-constraint